zapabob/ROCm/README.md

 Heterogeneous System Architecture for APUs, including the new AMDGPU driver, the Kernel Fusion Driver (KFD), the HSA+ Runtime and an LLVM based compilation stack which provides support for key languages.
-This support starts with AMD’s FIJI Family of dGPUs, and has expanded to include the Hawaii dGPU Family in ROCm 1.2.
-ROCm 1.3 further extends support to include the Polaris Family of ASICs.
+This support starts with AMD’s Fiji family of dGPUs, and has expanded to include the Hawaii dGPU family in ROCm 1.2.
+ROCm 1.3 further extends support to include the Polaris family of ASICs.

 #### Supported CPUs
 The ROCm Platform leverages PCIe Atomics (Fetch ADD, Compare and SWAP,